 Skilsaw 15-Amp Reciprocating Saw with Buzzkill Technology SPT44-10

 In a tight 3-way battle for the best corded reciprocating saw crown, Skilsaw’s 15-amp Buzzkill model edged out Makita and Milwaukee thanks to superior cutting speed and a higher value score.
-Don’t be fooled by the final rankings, though.
-All three of these tools are demolition beasts!
+The trade-off for Skilsaw is that it’s a heavier tool.
+Regardless of which one you choose, all three of these tools are demolition beasts!

 Best Corded Reciprocating Saw Cutting Speed